Primordial Non-Gaussianity $f_{\mathrm{NL}}$ and Anisotropies in Scalar-Induced Gravitational Waves: Monopole and degeneracies in model parameters

 It is exactly the result when $\zeta$ is Gaussian, as was studied in the literature \cite{Ananda:2006af,Baumann:2007zm,Mollerach:2003nq,Assadullahi:2009jc,Espinosa:2018eve,Kohri:2018awv}.
 In contrast, all of the non-Gaussian contributions are plotted in \cref{fig:EDS-other}.
 Secondly, at $\cO(\fnl^2)$ order \footnote{More exactly, it should be a combination of the form $\mathcal{O}(A \fnl^{2})$, where $A$ denotes the spectral amplitude in \cref{eq:Lognormal}. }, they are labeled by $H$, $C$, and $Z$, and can be expressed as follows

 Thirdly, at $\cO(\fnl^4)$ order, they are labeled by $R$, $P$, and $N$, and can be expressed as follows

-Here, we have taken into account the symmetry factor for each Feynman diagram.
-Following \cref{eq:Omegabar-h}, for each Feynman diagram, we can determine its contribution to $\bar{\Omega}_\uGW(\eta,q)$, which is labeled by the same superscript as the one labelling the Feynman diagram.
+Here, we have taken into account the symmetry factor for each Feynman-like diagram.
+Following \cref{eq:Omegabar-h}, for each Feynman-like diagram, we can determine its contribution to $\bar{\Omega}_\uGW(\eta,q)$, which is labeled by the same superscript as the one labelling the Feynman-like diagram.

 The study of \acp{GW} induced by the primordial scalar perturbations with local-type non-Gaussianity was first conducted in Ref.~\cite{Cai:2018dig}.
 The authors considered only the contributions labeled by $G$, $H$, and $R$.
 Subsequently, other contributions, except the one labeled by $Z$, were investigated in Ref.~\cite{Unal:2018yaa}.
 The contribution labeled by $Z$ was first computed in Ref.~\cite{Atal:2021jyo}.
 It is worth noting that the contribution labeled by $C$ is referred to as ``walnut'' in Ref.~\cite{Unal:2018yaa}, while ``walnut'' is used to denote the one labeled by $Z$ in Ref.~\cite{Atal:2021jyo}.
-Here, we reproduce the results in Ref.~\cite{Adshead:2021hnm}, which provided the first complete analysis and the Feynman rules.
+The first complete analysis and the Feynman-like rules and diagrams have been provided by Ref.~\cite{Adshead:2021hnm}, which is followed by our current work.
 Corresponding to the above papers, we compare their results in \cref{fig:kk}, which will be numerically reproduced in the next subsection.
+In addition, the scale-dependent non-Gaussianity was studied in Ref.~\cite{Ragavendra:2021qdu}.

 Based on \cref{eq:Omegabar-h}, we straightforwardly obtain contributions from the above seven integrals to the energy-density fraction spectrum.
 Therefore, the total spectrum is determined by a sum of them, i.e.,